trywilco/wilco-docs/docs/building-your-quest/actions/github-pr-comment.md

 do:
 - actionId: github_pr_comment
   params:
-    person: keen
+    person: Keen
     message: "On it, I'll review the changes right away."
 ```

-The `github_pr_comment` action is used to add comment from `keen` letting user know that she will review the PR.
+The `github_pr_comment` action is used to add comment from `Keen` letting the user know that she will review the PR.

 ## Relevant Triggers